ofsaleem/dotastats/README.md

-Dota Records 1.0.1
+Dota Records 2.0

 Scrapes DOTABUFF for personal records of listed players and compares them to generate a personal high-score table.

-Written by @onelivesleft, use as you will.
-Contact me there or at /u/-sideshow-
+Written by @onelivesleft, modified by @theshadowzero, use as you will.
+Contact @onelivesleft  there or at /u/-sideshow-, and @theshadowzero there or at /u/TheShadowZero, or at https://github.com/ofsaleem/dotastats

 This is made for apache running mod_python, so you need that for it to work (though rewriting for some other python engine wouldn't be hard).